jooniku/convolutional_neural_network/Documentation/implementation_document.md

 - User will not have direct access to the workings of the network and all inner functions/methods are hidden

 ## Use of LLMs
-- ChatGPT3.5 has been used to help understand some concepts regarding backpropagation and testing etc.
+- ChatGPT3.5 has been used to help understand some concepts regarding backpropagation, plotting data and testing etc.
 - All code is written by myself
 - Architecture is designed and implemented by myself